CCI-MOC/esi/docs/source/usage/index.rst

 Volume
 ~~~~~~

-The process for booting a node from a volume is described in the `Ironic boot-from-volume documentation`_.
-There are two things to note for non-admin deployments:
+In order to boot a node from a volume, two node attributes must be set as follows:

 * The node owner or admin should set the `iscsi_boot` node capability prior to leasing the node.
 * The node lessee should not be allowed to edit the `storage_interface` node attribute.
 Instead, they can run the following command to temporarily override that value (until the node is cleaned):